gaurav-aditya/Dataset-Library/README.md

 ## Installation

-To run the World Dataset Library application locally, you need to have the following software installed on your system:
+To run the Dataset Library application locally, you need to have the following software installed on your system:

 - Python (version 3.6 or higher)
 - Node.js (version 12 or higher)